Chevrotain/chevrotain/packages/website/docs/guide/generating_syntax_diagrams.md

 ## Instructions

-Chevrotain provides the [**createSyntaxDiagramsCode**](https://chevrotain.io/documentation/11_1_1/modules.html#createsyntaxdiagramscode) API to generate the **html source code** of syntax diagrams.
-This html source code can then be used by an end user in either node.js or a browser:
+Chevrotain provides the [**createSyntaxDiagramsCode**](https://chevrotain.io/documentation/11_1_1/modules.html#createsyntaxdiagramscode) API to generate the **HTML source code** of syntax diagrams.
+This HTML source code can then be used by an end user in either Node.js or a browser:

-1. By writing it directly to the disk in a pure node.js runtime scenario.
+1. By writing it directly to the disk in a pure Node.js runtime scenario.
 2. By inserting it dynamically into an iframe in a browser scenario.

 **Examples:**

 - [Generating syntax diagrams to a file](https://github.com/chevrotain/chevrotain/blob/master/examples/parser/diagrams/creating_html_file.js)
-  - Self contained, no need for Chevrotain or the grammar when rendering the html.
+  - Self-contained, no need for Chevrotain or the grammar when rendering the HTML.

 - [Generating syntax diagrams dynamically into an iframe](https://github.com/chevrotain/chevrotain/blob/master/examples/parser/diagrams/diagrams_browser.html)
-  - Requires loading **both** Chevrotain and the grammar (and dependencies!) when rendering the html.
+  - Requires loading **both** Chevrotain and the grammar (and dependencies!) when rendering the HTML.

 ## Customization